Wisesofthemall/Netfloo-2.0/README.md

 ## Snippets

+- Firebase
-- Use Firebase to authenicate users to use the app with either google or email
+- authenicate users to use the app with either google or email

 https://user-images.githubusercontent.com/101741874/233515455-68bddb96-2b9b-4e12-a114-a03b6a8d6735.mp4
 <img width="1440" alt="Screen Shot 2023-04-20 at 8 50 03 PM" src="https://user-images.githubusercontent.com/101741874/233515575-3d827593-0e46-49cf-b047-5a4b6c5f1053.png">

+- Firebase
-- Use Firebase to prevent user from entering the app without logging in and also to provide a Google authenication [NLogin.webm](https://user-images.githubusercontent.com/101741874/233516141-89b0d428-432a-47fe-baf1-1ca5ef5955e7.webm)
+- to prevent user from entering the app without logging in and also to provide a Google authenication [NLogin.webm](https://user-images.githubusercontent.com/101741874/233516141-89b0d428-432a-47fe-baf1-1ca5ef5955e7.webm)

+- MongoAtlas
-- Use MongoAtlas to store the youtube API data, to prevent calling on the same data twice,
+- store the youtube API data, to prevent calling on the same data twice,

 <img width="1440" alt="Screen Shot 2023-04-20 at 9 01 40 PM" src="https://user-images.githubusercontent.com/101741874/233516694-229b0cbf-8303-472b-9d70-39af007f4475.png">